-In this phase, enteral nutrition makes up 25% of the patient’s caloric intake and they are allowed to expand the amount of solid foods in their diet to 75% of their intake.
+In this phase, enteral nutrition makes up 25% of the patient’s caloric intake.
+They are allowed to expand the amount of solid foods in their diet to 75% of their intake.

-Mandatory foods in phase 2 of the diet are the same as those listed in phase 1, however the list of additional allowed foods expands to include even more variety, adding foods like canned tuna, sweet potato, whole grain bread, quinoa, oatmeal, pear, blueberries, and new types of vegetables like zucchini and mushrooms.
-Portions of fruits and vegetables in this phase are still limited overall, to avoid high intakes of fibre as the gut continues to heal.
+Mandatory foods in phase 2 of the diet are the same as those listed in phase 1.
+However, the list of additional allowed foods expands to include even more variety.
+Adding foods like canned tuna, sweet potato, whole grain bread, quinoa, oatmeal, pear, blueberries.
+As well as new types of vegetables like zucchini and mushrooms.
+Portions of fruits and vegetables in this phase are still limited overall.
+To avoid high intakes of fibre as the gut continues to heal.
 Peeling certain fruits and vegetables may also be recommended depending on the patient’s unique symptoms.

 Phase 3: Weeks 13+ (lifelong maintenance phase)

-In this phase, enteral nutrition also makes up 25% of the patient’s caloric intake BUT the maintenance diet is overall less restrictive than phases 1 and 2 and is meant to be followed long-term to maintain remission.
+In this phase, enteral nutrition also makes up 25% of the patient’s caloric intake.
+BUT the maintenance diet is overall less restrictive than phases 1 and 2.
+It is meant to be followed long-term to maintain remission.
 There are no mandatory foods that need to be consumed every day in this phase, just allowed and disallowed foods.

 What new reintroductions do we see in phase 3?

-Fruits and vegetables – patients are able to expand their diet to include almost all fruit and vegetables and are encouraged to do so!
+Patients are able to expand their diet to include almost all fruit and vegetables – and are encouraged to do so!

 However, there are still a select few that should be avoided long-term: